e-HAIL Members

 Assistant Professor, Internal Medicine

-Areas of Expertise: Critical care epidemiology; health services research; causal inference; observational research methods; clinical data.
+Areas of Expertise: Critical care epidemiology; health services research; causal inference; observational research methods; clinical data

 Publications: